kittykatattack/learningPixi/README.md

 Introduction
 ------------

-Pixi’s is an extrmely fast 2D sprite rendering engine.
+Pixi’s is an extremely fast 2D sprite rendering engine.
 What does that mean?
 It means that it helps you to display, animate and manage interactive graphics so that it's easy for you to make games and applications using
 JavaScript and other HTML5 technologies.
-It has a sensible, uncluttered API and includes many useful features, like supporting texture atlases and providing a streamlined system for animating sprites.
+It has a sensible, uncluttered API and includes many useful features, like supporting texture atlases and providing a streamlined system for animating sprites (interactive images).
 It also gives you a complete scene graph so that you can create hierarchies of nested sprites (sprites inside sprites), as well as letting you attach mouse and touch events directly to sprites.
 And, most